dsehnal/LiteMol/README.md

 ========

 This repository provides the source code for the LiteMol molecular visualizer.
 Several examples of usage are also provided.
+It is recommended to use [TypeScript](http://www.typescriptlang.org/) for building apps based on LiteMol (or any other non-trivial JavaScript app for that matter), because you will get code completion and type checking.

 If you are interested in using LiteMol for simple visualization and do not need any special functionality, we suggest that you use the [PDB Component Library](http://www.ebi.ac.uk/pdbe/pdb-component-library/doc.html#a_LiteMol).